jonathansbidesign/bamms/README.md

 -Follow assembly instructions from exploded view and technical drawings.

--A BTR-12 screw must be added to the included threaded for the motor connector, to reduce wear and tear when in contact with the motor shaft.
+-An M3-12 screw must be added to the included threaded for the motor connector, to reduce wear and tear when in contact with the motor shaft.

 -Perform electronic connections by following electronic schematics.